eduardo-zambrano/equistatlab/protected-income.md

 This essentially says that the *CDPI* social preferences do not embed enough inequality aversion, especially for the poorest individuals in society.
 It would be desirable for the maximal acceptable loss to be smaller, the smaller the income of the individual is to begin with.
 To social preferences with that property we turn our attention to below.

 ## Constant Relative Protected Income Evaluations
-An evaluator with social preferences characterized by *constant relative protected income* (*CDPI*) would reject policies that, when compared to a status quo of equality, entail one of the individuals losing more than a certain fraction of income, $l$, with $l$ being constant for all income levels, $y$, in the status quo.
+An evaluator with social preferences characterized by *constant relative protected income* (*CRPI*) would reject policies that, when compared to a status quo of equality, entail one of the individuals losing more than a certain fraction of income, $l$, with $l$ being constant for all income levels, $y$, in the status quo.

 Figure 3 below illustrates.
 The black dot denotes the status quo and the blue line depicts the combinations of income for both individuals that leave the evaluator indifferent.
 Notice that the blue line does not hits the axes of the graph, meaning that if a policy generates a loss larger than $l \cdot y$ for one of the individuals, the evaluator will reject the policy no matter how large the gain is for the other individual.
 The blue dashed lines show that, as the income of one of the individuals grows without bound, the income for the other individual stays above $l \cdot y$.
 In the figure, the length of the purple horizontal segment denotes the maximal acceptable loss, $l \cdot y$.